Sublime-Instincts/CommandsBrowser/README.md

 ### Discussions

-[Discussions](https://github.com/Sublime-Instincts/CommandsBrowser/discussions) are enabled for this repo so that constructive discussions can be had on how to effectively use commands (especiallt core) to improve your ST/SM workflows.
+[Discussions](https://github.com/Sublime-Instincts/CommandsBrowser/discussions) are enabled for this repo so that constructive discussions can be had on how to effectively use commands (especially core) to improve your ST/SM workflows.
 Any questions on core commands can be done in the respective channels i.e. [Sublime Text](https://github.com/Sublime-Instincts/CommandsBrowser/discussions/categories/sublime-text-commands) and [Sublime Merge](https://github.com/Sublime-Instincts/CommandsBrowser/discussions/categories/sublime-merge-commands).

 Since plugin based commands are specific to plugin/package, it's best to ask them in the specific repository for that plugin/package.
 Of course, your free to ask relevant questions to get help.